rohanramnarain/future_unhoused_nyc/README.md

 - `data/processed/hexes.geojson` — H3 resolution-9 grid clipped to NYC.
 - `data/processed/predictions_<model>_2026_2029.csv` — per-model outputs with conformal bands (written by `scripts/train_baseline.py --model <name>`).

+### What the Map Predicts (Plain English)
+Each colored hex on the map represents a small area of NYC.
+The model uses **current neighborhood stress signals** to estimate **where next year’s homelessness-related activity will likely be higher relative to other areas**.

+**Inputs used (the “signals”):**
+- 311 service request volume (excluding homeless-related request types when the target is homeless-related 311)
+- HPD complaint totals
+- Eviction notices (served) and housing court filings (filed)
+- DCP housing program / regulatory status signals (units, affordability, expirations)

+**What it predicts right now (this deployment):**
+- A one-year-ahead count target derived from NYC Open Data 311: next-year `Homeless Person Assistance` + `Homeless Encampment` requests, aggregated to each hex.

+**What `pred` means in the prediction files / tooltips:**
+- `pred` is a **relative score** from 0 to 1 *within the selected year and model*.
+- A value near 1.0 means “this hex is among the highest predicted next-year levels compared to other hexes in the same year.”
+- It is **not** a probability and **not** the literal number of future requests; it’s a percentile-style ranking used so the map colors remain comparable as you change years.

 If you ingest fresher HPD data, rerun `scripts/aggregate_hpd_complaints.py` before `scripts/train_baseline.py` so `src/data/features.py` can read the lighter-weight `hpd_hex_counts.json` instead of trying to load the raw CSV into memory.

 Makefile shortcuts: